deviprasad80/hello-world/FAQ.md

 ----------------------------------------------------------------------------------------------------------------------------
 ## Q:Where do the python bindings, to program the switch's control plane are copied?

-## A: The python bindings to program the switch's control plane are copied in an empty directory "switch_sai_thrift".
+**A**: The python bindings to program the switch's control plane are copied in an empty directory "switch_sai_thrift".

 ----------------------------------------------------------------------------------------------------------------------------
 ## Q:How to program FDB static/dynamic entries into ASIC?

-## A: You can program FDB entries into ASIC as static/dynamic.
+**A**: You can program FDB entries into ASIC as static/dynamic.
 Please check this link [here!](https://github.com/Azure/SONiC/issues/249).
 Give type as either "static" or "dynamic"

 - Example:
   ```